Label84/laravel-tagmanager/README.md

 MeasurementProtocol::event('some_event', ['foo' => 'bar']);
 ```

+The User-ID feature is set automatically if the ``TagManagerUserIdMiddleware`` is enabled.

 You can view the events directly in the Google Analytics UI under Realtime > Events.